Quick goes to Vegas; Bruins get Bertuzzi before NHL deadline

 Detroit also took care of some internal business Wednesday, signing captain Dylan Larkin to a $69.6 million, eight-year extension to keep the three-time All-Star center in the fold through 2031.
 Boston did the same Thursday with MVP candidate David Pastrnak, inking him to an eight-year deal worth $90 million — the sixth-most lucrative contract in NHL history.

-Among other moves Thursday, Columbus sent Voracek’s contract to the Coyotes, who can use the $8.25 million cap hit through next season to avoid dipping below the salary floor, while Columbus gets some financial flexibility.
+Before trading Bjugstad to Edmonton, Arizona got a sixth-round pick to take Voracek’s contract from the Blue Jackets and can use his $8.25 million cap hit through next season to avoid dipping below the salary floor, while Columbus gets some financial flexibility.
 His career is likely over because of concussions.

-St. Louis also re-signed Sammy Blais to a $1 million, one-year extension.
-The Blues reacquired Blais in the trade that sent Vladimir Tarasenko to the Rangers, who now have a lineup with the prolific Russian winger and Kane.
+Chicago also got Anders Bjork from Buffalo for future considerations, and St. Louis re-signed Sammy Blais to a $1 million, one-year extension.
+The Blues reacquired Blais in the trade that sent Vladimir Tarasenko to the Rangers, who now have a lineup with the prolific Russian winger and Kane, who made his debut at Madison Square Garden on Thursday night.

+AP Sports Writer Jay Cohen in Chicago and freelance writer Mike Cranston in Boston contributed to this report.